Mali-Koa Hood

+Mali-Koa Hood performing at the Aussie BBQ event in 2019.

 Mali-Koa Hood, often credited as Mali-Koa, is an Australian singer and songwriter based in London, England.

 History

 In April 2012, at the age of 20, Hood competed in the first season of the singing competition series, The Voice Australia.
 She covered "American Boy" for her blind audition and did a duet cover of "What's Up?" before being eliminated in the battle rounds portion of the show.

 On 22 December 2017, Hood released her debut solo song and promotional single, "Honest".
 The song received over 2 million streams.
 In March 2018, Hood announced that she had signed a record deal with Island Records UK and revealed that she would be releasing an album.

 On 26 July 2018, Hood was featured on a remix of JP Cooper's song "All This Love".
 The song received national radio play and was later featured on the fifth season of the British reality series, Love Island.
 As of July 2020, the song's official music video has received over 15 million views on YouTube and over 9 million streams on Spotify.

 On 7 December 2018, Hood released "Pretend", her first song released via Island Records.
 In May 2019, Hood performed at The Great Escape festival in London.
 On 31 May 2019, Hood released a song titled "Sorry" with the track's accompanying music video being released on 12 June.
 The song's official music video has since received 2.5 million views on YouTube.

 In March 2020, Hood performed at the Global APRA Music Awards in London.
 On 22 April 2020, Hood released "Dancer", the first single from her upcoming album, set for release later in the year.
 The song's accompanying music video was released the same day.
 On 4 June 2020, Hood released the album's second single, titled "Some Things", premiering the song on Atwood Magazine.
 On 9 July 2020.
 Hood released the album's third single, "Me Before You".
 The song's music video was released on 29 July 2020.
 In August 2020, the singer-songwriter released a cover of Robin S's "Show Me Love" and in February 2021, a cover of the song "You're the Voice" by the Australian icon John Farnham.

-Mali-Koa is a grammy nominated and accomplished songwriter, credits including G-Eazy, Marshmello, Tiesto, Subfocus, Gryffin, KX5, Alan Walker.
+Mali-Koa is a grammy nominated songwriter.
+Her credits include writing on the work of G-Eazy, Marshmello, Tiesto, Subfocus, Gryffin, KX5 and Alan Walker.

 She is part of a rising electro duo called AR/CO with fellow musician Leo Stannard.